Nerf Herder (album)

 Nerf Herder is the debut album by Nerf Herder, released in 1996.
 It was produced by Joey Cape and Ryan Greene.

 The album was released as two nearly identical versions by two different labels—both in 1996.
 The first version was released by independent label My Records (owned by Joey Cape from Lagwagon) as the label's debut album.
 The second version was a reissue by major label Arista Records with slightly different inner artwork, redesigned disc artwork, and an alternate version of the song "Easy Mark."
 Using the original recording, the song's verses and bridge were rewritten and re-recorded because of similarities to lyrics from "Don't Stop Believin'" by Journey.

+On February 26, 2026, Nerf Herder announced that they would be re-recording their debut album acoustically under the name Nerf Herder [redux].
+Along with the announcement, they also released the first single, "Sorry [redux]".
+On May 29, 2026, the album was released on streaming under Fat Wreck Chords.
+It will be followed by the 30 Years of Golfshirt tour.